andry81-devops/accum-content/README.md

 5. All scripts does use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action

+> [!WARNING]
-> **Warning** Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)
+> Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

 ## Repositories:

 You need setup 2-5 repositories.

 1. Repository, where content config file will be stored: `myrepo--gh-content-config`.<br />
+   > [!NOTE]
-   > **Note** This repository is only required for the content accumulation script.
+   > This repository is only required for the content accumulation script.
 This repository and a content store repository can be a single.

 2. Repository, where to store downloaded content: `myrepo--gh-content-cache`.<br />
+   > [!NOTE]
-   > **Note** This repository is only required for the content accumulation script.
+   > This repository is only required for the content accumulation script.
 This repository and a content config repository can be a single.

    Features of a standalone content cache repository:<br />
    https://github.com/andry81-devops/gh-action--accum-content#features-of-a-standalone-content-cache-repository

 3. Repository, where statistic will be saved: `myrepo--gh-stats`.<br />
+   > [!NOTE]
-   > **Note** This repository is only required for the statistic accumulation script.
+   > This repository is only required for the statistic accumulation script.

 4. Repository, where to store github workflow support scripts: `gh-workflow`.<br />
    You can fork or use it from here: https://github.com/andry81-devops/gh-workflow